Detecting positive correlations in a multivariate sample: Perfect matching model

 \section{Perfect matching model}

 Here we work out the corollaries of our main results for the perfect matching model.
 This model illustrates how one may proceed when the model in question has a non-trivial combinatorial structure.
-In order to use \thmref{lower}, one needs to use the specific properties of the class.
+In order to use Theorem~\ref{thm:lower}, one needs to use the specific properties of the class.
+We focus on the case where $\rho$ is bounded away from 1.
+Specifically, we assume that $\rho\le\rho_0 < 1$, and define $C_0 = (1 - \rho_0^2)^{-1}$.